BeccaBrough/UsingGitHubLEO/Content/Collaboration.md

 ```

 #### 2. Switch to the new branch.
 At this point, you've only created a new branch.
 You are still in the branch you originally started in.
 Switch branches by running the following.
-Confirm you've sucessfully switched branches by checking the status.
+Confirm you've successfully switched branches by checking the status.
 ```
 git checkout new_branch
 git status